Château La Rose Perrière 2013

 Food and wine pairings

-will pair well with red meats, game...
+pairs well with red meat, game...

 Guide Hachette des vins